kenanarslanbay/Employee-Compensation-Project/README.md

     User <your_user_name>
     IdentityFile ~/.ssh/gpc

-After you saved you can connect with following
+After you saved you can connect with following or you can set this configs on vs code.
 -**ssh de-project**

 **Note**: When you shutdown vm and intiliaze the VM IP changes every time.so you may need to edit external ip

+# Installing docker

+-sudo apt-get update
+-sudo apt-get install ca-certificates curl
+-sudo install -m 0755 -d /etc/apt/keyrings
+-sudo curl -fsSL https://download.docker.com/linux/ubuntu/gpg -o /etc/apt/keyrings/docker.asc
+-sudo chmod a+r /etc/apt/keyrings/docker.asc
+-sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin

 The steps to reproduce this pipeline is as follows:
 1. Clone the repo